Solar System Experiments in the Search for Dark Energy and Dark Matter: Recent cosmology results and modified gravity

 Connecting predictions made at cosmological mean densities, $\bar\rho \sim 10^{-29}\,\mathrm{g\,cm^{-3}}$, to Solar System environments spanning (i) near-Sun interplanetary plasma along conjunction rays with $\rho \sim 10^{-22}$--$10^{-19}\,\mathrm{g\,cm^{-3}}$, and (ii) bulk planetary/stellar matter with $\rho \sim 1$--$10^{2}\,\mathrm{g\,cm^{-3}}$, requires a controlled theoretical bridge.
 In scalar-tensor theories with a universal (conformal) matter coupling $A(\phi)$, one introduces the environment-dependent effective potential

 so that the ambient density selects $\phi_\star(\rho)$ and hence the local coupling ($'$ denotes $d/d\phi$); $\rho$ is the Jordan-frame rest-mass density.
 Screening mechanisms---chameleon and symmetron (potential/threshold screening) and Vainshtein or other derivative screening---were developed to reconcile cosmic acceleration or modified growth with stringent small-scale tests~\cite{KhouryPRD,KhouryPRL,HinterbichlerKhouryPRL2010,BurrageSaksteinLRR,Koyama2016}.
-The multimessenger observations of the gravitational-wave (GW) event GW170817 and the gamma-ray-burst (GRB) counterpart GRB170817A imply that the tensor propagation speed, $c_{\tt T}$, must agree with that of light to high precision, $|c_{\tt T}/c - 1| \lesssim 10^{-15}$, thereby eliminating broad model classes or pushing them toward general relativity (GR)-like limits on large scales~\cite{Abbott2017GW,Abbott2017MM,Baker2017,Creminelli2017,EzquiagaZumalacarregui2017}.
+The multimessenger observations GW170817/GRB170817A imply that the tensor propagation speed, $c_{\tt T}$, must agree with that of light to high precision, $|c_{\tt T}/c - 1| \lesssim 10^{-15}$, thereby eliminating broad model classes or pushing them toward GR-like limits on large scales~\cite{Abbott2017GW,Abbott2017MM,Baker2017,Creminelli2017,EzquiagaZumalacarregui2017}.
+Throughout, a specified microphysical model means an explicit dark-sector hypothesis with fixed low-energy dynamics.
+In scalar-tensor frameworks this corresponds to a concrete pair $\{V(\phi),A(\phi)\}$; for DM it corresponds to an explicit coupling structure or operator.

 In what follows, Solar System tests are treated as hypothesis-driven probes rather than model-blind searches.
-Specifically, we require (i) a specified microphysical model\footnote{Terminology: Throughout, a specified microphysical model means an explicit dark-sector hypothesis with fixed low-energy dynamics.
-In scalar-tensor frameworks this corresponds to a concrete pair $\{V(\phi),A(\phi)\}$; for dark matter it corresponds to an explicit coupling structure or operator. } (a concrete mediator and couplings) that fixes $\{V(\phi),A(\phi)\}$ in scalar-tensor theories, or the corresponding coupling structure for dark matter; and (ii) at least one forecasted local signature---such as a target for the parameterized post-Newtonian (PPN) parameters $\gamma-1$, $\beta-1$, tests for $\dot G/G$, a Yukawa amplitude $\alpha_{\rm Y}(\lambda)$, or a clock modulation tied to the Einstein equivalence principle (EEP)---that exceeds a credible threshold given Solar System gravitational potentials.
+Specifically, we require (i) a specified microphysical model (a concrete mediator and couplings) that fixes $\{V(\phi),A(\phi)\}$ in scalar-tensor theories, or the corresponding coupling structure for dark matter; and (ii) at least one forecasted local signature---such as a target for the PPN parameters $\gamma-1,\ \beta-1$ ($\gamma$ measures spatial curvature per unit mass; $\beta$ encodes nonlinearity of superposition; $\gamma=\beta=1$ in GR, \cite{Will2014LRR}), tests for $\dot G/G$, a Yukawa amplitude $\alpha_{\tt Y}(\lambda)$, or a clock modulation tied to the EEP---that exceeds a credible threshold given Solar System gravitational potentials.
 When these conditions are met, the resulting measurements function as decisive tests.

 To avoid unconstrained function fitting, we adopt minimal theoretical assumptions standard for low-energy long-range sectors: (1) effective field theory (EFT) locality and analyticity with approximate symmetries controlling small parameters; (2) radiative stability (technical naturalness) of light fields and couplings; (3) positivity and causality bounds compatible with a healthy ultraviolet (UV) completion (e.g., amplitude-positivity constraints \cite{Adams2006JHEP}); (4) consistency of the adopted screening mechanism across Newtonian gravitational potentials $\Phi_N \sim 10^{-11}$--$10^{-6}$ relevant to Solar System bodies (see Table~\ref{tab:potentials}); and (5) the GW speed constraint quoted above.